 INSIDE|OUT is a quarterly newspaper, both online and in print.
 It explores social innovation in a new and different way – from Africa to the world, from people to institutions, from communities to stakeholders and most of all from the inside out.

 It’s a resource, a news source, a primer, a connector.
 It’s produced in collaboration with the Bertha Centre for Social Innovation and Entrepreneurship at the Graduate School of Business, University of Cape Town as a meeting point for thinkers, doers and purveyors of social change.
 It’s designed to make them think and do things differently to create this change.
 It starts here.
 With a story.
+Rolex replica for sale has a long history as a watchmaker and is well-respected.
+However, it is not the best watchmaker in the industry.

 The hole in the bucket